About the Survey Builder

 - Scale Points: Use the + or – buttons to increase or decrease the number of possible scale points.

-- Validation Options: Click Force Response if you want to require a respondent to answer this question before continuing.
+- Response requirements: Click Force response if you want to require a respondent to answer this question before continuing, or add other types of validation.

 Since there are more than a dozen different question types with a multiplicity of editing pane options for each, you’ll want to explore each of these more in the Creating Questions and Question Types support pages.

-The toolbar manages your survey’s design options, security settings, and logic structures (i.e., Survey Flow).
-It also lets you preview, publish, and search your survey.
+The toolbar along the left manages your survey’s design options, security settings, and logic structures (i.e., Survey Flow).
+The toolbar along the top also lets you preview, publish, and search your survey.

 Look & Feel